 - Graded writing sample, if noted in the course description (This should be a piece of writing composed for a course the student is currently enrolled in, including the teacher’s grade and comments.)

-- Tuition deposit ($500.00 due upon application submission in MyCTD)
+- Tuition deposit ($500 due upon application submission in MyCTD); deposit does not hold a seat in the course

 Please see Eligibility Requirements for New Scores, Recent Participant/Returning Student, and Admission Portfolio details for additional application requirements.

 Students enrolling in Equinox must meet the minimum test score requirements as listed in the course descriptions.
-The preferred documentation is an above-grade-level test score (e.g., ACT® or SAT® test taken in grades 7 through 9) taken within 2 years of application.
-For more information about test scores to submit, please see our Eligibility page.
+The preferred documentation is an above-grade-level test score (ACT® or SAT® test taken in grades 7 through 9) taken within 2 years of application.
+Students who do not have above-level test scores, but do have ACT®, SAT®, PreACT, or PSAT/NMSQT scores from tests taken in the 10th or 11th grade year may also apply as long as the scores meet the stated on-level requirement for the desired course.
+For more information regarding test scores to submit, please see our Eligibility page.

 - Copy of test scores if available (Above-grade-level or grade-level)